Sign up for Living Green emails

 - No static.

 - Safe for people with sensitive skin (works well with cloth diapers).

 How to use wool dryer balls

-- Best for natural fibers, like cotton (not acrylics or polyester blends)
+- Best for natural fibres, like cotton (not acrylics or polyester blends).

-- Use all three at once to ensure balance, consistency, and efficiency
+- Use three at once to ensure balance, consistency and efficiency.

 Do wool dryer balls work in all types of dryers?

 Yes.
-But the size of the laundry load, model, and make of machine will determine the degree of efficiency.
+But the size of the laundry load and model and make of the machine will determine the degree of efficiency.
 A newer machine will have better efficiency performance overall.
-But you can reduce drying time by 30 per cent even with an older dryer model.
+But you can reduce drying time by 30 per cent even with an older dryer.

-What can I do with my dryer balls when they’re done?
+What can I do with my worn-out dryer balls?

 If they’re made from 100 per cent wool, dryer balls can be composted.
 Better yet, add a few drops of essential oil and put old dryer balls in your closets and drawers.
 Or use them for craft projects!